 Symptom Impact Level Consequences

-Premature component wear Critical Unexpected downtime, increased costs
+Premature component wear Critical Unplanned downtime; increased repair costs

 Vibration Analysis Parameters